-Project MANA's gardens are in Incline Village, Kings Beach, and Truckee.
+Project MANA's gardens are in Kings Beach and Truckee.
 These gardens serve as demonstration gardens showing the viability of high-altitude gardening, economic benefits of growing food, and encourage community involvement.
 Food harvested from the gardens is given to community members at Project MANA food distributions.

 The Kings Beach Community Garden, located on Rainbow Avenue at Secline Street in Kings Beach, CA, has 200 square feet of raised beds.
 It was started in 1997, when our office was at the Little Bear Cottages in Kings Beach.
 It is surrounded by murals painted by Cruz Zamarron, a local artist.

 Our garden education program is currently under construction.
 Check back next year!